Text-to-3D Generation using Jensen-Shannon Score Distillation: Abstract

 \section{Abstract}

 In this supplementary document, we provide an additional discussion to explain how our method compares to Adversarial Score Distillation (ASD)~\cite{asd} (Section~\ref{apx:proof-asd-jd}).
 We then provide detailed derivations of the JSD objective and its approximation, taking inspiration from GAN theory (Section~\ref{apx:proof-jsd-logodd} and Section~\ref{apx:loss-derivation}).
+We provide quantitative results of the GPTEval3D~\cite{gpteval3d} benchmark in Section~\ref{apx:gpteval3d}.
 Finally, we provide additional empirical analysis on the toy dataset (Section~\ref{apx:empirical-study}), and more qualitative results (Section~\ref{apx:more_qualitative}).